kofigumbs/coding/content/interactive-programs/writing-programs.md

 ---

 `main` is where it all comes together.
-`Html.beginnerProgram` is a function that takes a record argument and creates an interactive program.
-Elm calls our `update` function anytime an event happens, and then it calls `view` to put the new data on the screen
+Here's how Elm uses your functions to run the program:

+ 0. Store your initial model
+ 0. Call `view` with your model to get something on the screen
+ 0. Wait for an event to happen
+ 0. Use the event's message to `update` your model
+ 0. Go back to step 2

-There's one piece we glossed over: **where do `message` events come from?**
+There's one piece we glossed over: **where do messages and events come from?**
 Well, your answer is just one page away.

 > ⭐️ **Try**